Abonaventure/ORB_SLAM3_AR-for-Android/README.md

 3)download opencv-4.5.5-android-sdk and crack its source files into the following directory */opencvLibrary/

-4)download opencv-4.5.5-android-sdk and crack its include files and libs files into the following directory 4.1)from opencv-4.5.5-android-sdk/sdk/native/jni/include/ to */app/src/main/cpp/opencv/opencv-4.5.5/include/ 4.2)from opencv-4.5.5-android-sdk/sdk/native/libs/ to
- */app/src/main/jniLibs/

 ```
 (2)To run this APP you need to copy the *./SLAM* folder into your mobile phones, which contains the vocabulary file(ORBvoc.bin) and camera Calibration file(PARAconfig.yaml).
 Then you need to change the row " SLAM = new ORB_SLAM3::System("/storage/emulated/0/SLAM/VOC/ORBvoc.bin","/storage/emulated/0/SLAM/Calibration/PARAconfig.yaml",ORB_SLAM3::System::MONOCULAR,false);